Careium/code-challenge-careium/README.md

 Is there anything more annoying than getting stuck in traffic?
 Even if you can pull up Google Maps and check the traffic situation the sad reality is that the times you get stuck in traffic your forgot to check.

+The challenge is to create a service to help with this, and to create a simple app UI that uses this service.
-We want you to create a traffic alert service that uses a public traffic incident system as source for sending updates to geo-located connected clients.
+This service will use a public traffic incident system as source for sending updates to geo-located connected clients.
+We want a REST or graphQL API for the alert service.

 Think about scoping and time.
 Don't overspend your time.

 Feel free to use 3rd party providers for SMS, email etc. Twilio is a popular one